Xant1/Xant1/README.md

 # Hello <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="50px">, I'm <a href="https://www.linkedin.com/in/darkhan-zharylkagan-166129251/">Darkhan</a>
 ## I'm a Full-Stack JS Developer
-## My favorite tools and technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+## Tools and technologies that I have worked with and am interested in ⚙️
 <table>
   <tr>
     <td align="center" width="96">